-- The SV of StringLiteral :: "" is the empty character sequence. - The SV of StringLiteral :: ' ' is the empty character sequence. - The SV of StringLiteral :: " DoubleStringCharacters " is the SV of DoubleStringCharacters. - The SV of StringLiteral :: 'SingleStringCharacters' is the SV of SingleStringCharacters. - The SV of DoubleStringCharacters :: DoubleStringCharacter is a sequence of one character, the CV of DoubleStringCharacter. - The SV of DoubleStringCharacters :: DoubleStringCharacter DoubleStringCharacters is a sequence of the CV of DoubleStringCharacter followed by all the characters in the SV of DoubleStringCharacters in order. - The SV of SingleStringCharacters:: SingleStringCharacter is a sequence of one character, the CV of SingleStringCharacter. - The SV of SingleStringCharacters:: SingleStringCharacter SingleStringCharacters is a sequence of the CV of SingleStringCharacter followed by all the characters in the SV of SingleStringCharacters in order. - The SV of LineContinuation :: \ LineTerminatorSequence is the empty character sequence. - The CV of DoubleStringCharacter:: SourceCharacter but not double-quote " or backslash \ or LineTerminator is the SourceCharacter character itself. - The CV of DoubleStringCharacter:: \ EscapeSequence is the CV of the EscapeSequence. - The CV of SingleStringCharacter:: SourceCharacter but not single-quote ' or backslash \ or LineTerminator is the SourceCharacter character itself. - The CV of SingleStringCharacter:: \ EscapeSequence is the CV of the EscapeSequence. - The CV of EscapeSequence:: CharacterEscapeSequence is the CV of the CharacterEscapeSequence.
+- The SV of StringLiteral :: "" is the empty character sequence. - The SV of StringLiteral :: ' ' is the empty character sequence. - The SV of StringLiteral :: " DoubleStringCharacters " is the SV of DoubleStringCharacters. - The SV of StringLiteral :: 'SingleStringCharacters' is the SV of SingleStringCharacters. - The SV of DoubleStringCharacters :: DoubleStringCharacter is a sequence of one character, the CV of DoubleStringCharacter. - The SV of DoubleStringCharacters :: DoubleStringCharacter DoubleStringCharacters is a sequence of the CV of DoubleStringCharacter followed by all the characters in the SV of DoubleStringCharacters in order. - The SV of SingleStringCharacters:: SingleStringCharacter is a sequence of one character, the CV of SingleStringCharacter. - The SV of SingleStringCharacters:: SingleStringCharacter SingleStringCharacters is a sequence of the CV of SingleStringCharacter followed by all the characters in the SV of SingleStringCharacters in order. - The SV of LineContinuation :: \ LineTerminatorSequence is the empty character sequence. - The CV of DoubleStringCharacter :: SourceCharacter but not one of " or \ or LineTerminator is the SourceCharacter character itself. - The CV of DoubleStringCharacter:: \ EscapeSequence is the CV of the EscapeSequence. - The CV of DoubleStringCharacter:: LineContinuation is the empty character sequence. - The CV of SingleStringCharacter:: SourceCharacter but not one of ' or \ or LineTerminator is the SourceCharacter character itself. - The CV of SingleStringCharacter:: \ EscapeSequence is the CV of the EscapeSequence.

-- The CV of EscapeSequence:: 0 [lookahead ∉ DecimalDigit] is a <NUL> character (Unicode value 0000). - The CV of EscapeSequence :: HexEscapeSequence is the CV of the HexEscapeSequence. - The CV of EscapeSequence :: UnicodeEscapeSequence is the CV of the UnicodeEscapeSequence. - The CV of CharacterEscapeSequence :: SingleEscapeCharacter is the character whose code unit value is determined by the SingleEscapeCharacter according to Table 4:
+- The CV of SingleStringCharacter:: LineContinuation is the empty character sequence. - The CV of EscapeSequence:: CharacterEscapeSequence is the CV of the CharacterEscapeSequence. - The CV of EscapeSequence:: 0 [lookahead ∉ DecimalDigit] is a <NUL> character (Unicode value 0000). - The CV of EscapeSequence :: HexEscapeSequence is the CV of the HexEscapeSequence. - The CV of EscapeSequence:: UnicodeEscapeSequence is the CV of the UnicodeEscapeSequence. - The CV of CharacterEscapeSequence:: SingleEscapeCharacter is the character whose code unit value is determined by the SingleEscapeCharacter according to Table 4:

 Escape Sequence Code Unit Value Name Symbol

-/b \u0008 backspace <bs></bs>
+\b \u0008 backspace <bs></bs>

 \t \u0009 horizontal tab <ht></ht>

 \n \u000A line feed (new line) <lf></lf>

 \v \u000B vertical tab <vt></vt>

 \f \u000C form feed <ff></ff>

 \r \u000D carriage return <cr></cr>

 \" \u0022 double quote 11

 \' \u0027 single quote 1

 \\ \u005C backslash \